matatk/agrip/index.markdown

 <a name='update'>
 </a>
-# Project Update: February 2013
+# Project Update: April 2013

+Since the last update, we have started working on cross-platform text-to-speech improvements, so as to make the game actually usable, starting on the Mac but keeping Windows in mind.
+The previous update text is below for your information.

 We're working to get AudioQuake and the Level Description Language working and much more easily installable on modern platforms.
 We've got a new GUI launcher in the works and an application bundle for Mac OS X users.
 You can download the latest [experimental Mac version](https://www.dropbox.com/sh/quqwcm244sqoh5a/CiKpeYHOTi) and/or check out the [source code on github](https://github.com/matatk/agrip) and build it for yourself.